 The Department for Education (DfE) have an expectation that all schools should have a comprehensive PSHE education programme.
 PSHE education will support Ofsted inspections in schools, as under the new Ofsted inspection framework, there is a particular interest in how schools contribute to the personal development of children.

 When it comes to the content of a school’s PSHE programme there is guidance and training available to school staff to ensure that it is relevant, age-appropriate, and meets the needs of students’ health and wellbeing.
-Schools are encouraged to develop a spiralled learning plan with a whole school approach so that key themes and topics are revisited and delivered in an age-appropriate manner across the different key stages.
+Schools are encouraged to develop a spiralled learning plan with a whole school approach so that key themes and topics are revisited and delivered in an age-appropriate manner across the different Key Stages.
 You could think of it like a golden thread of key messages running throughout the curriculum, but with the complexity of information increasing, or new ideas applied to situations as children’s understanding about key themes develops.

 To provide Cornish schools with support on delivering a robust and effective spiralled learning plan for their PSHE Education programme they can access a Cornwall agreed syllabus.
 We are really excited about this curriculum as it means that all young people across CIOS will receive consistent high quality PSHE education.